-5. Create a program that uses your scribbler's camera to create a photobooth.
+4. Create a function photobooth() that uses your scribbler's camera to create a photobooth.
 The scribbler should take 5 pictures, around 2 seconds apart.
 You might want to beep before taking the image, so your user can smile or make a goofy face.
 Feel free to apply one of your special effect functions to the images.
-Then use your photobooth() function to create one big image, and save it to a file.
+Then save the images using savePicture.